Haluwas: Two Panchayat History

 At the time of British rule, the ruling area of the village was divided into two parts.
 One which was ruled by British was known as Angreji Pana and one which was ruled by Regional King was known as raja Pana.
 Since then, the village has two partition ruling even though it is a small village and there is no any physical divider in between the village.
 Since 1947 to 2009 for MLA elections also raja PAna was under Bhiwani Halka and Angreji Pana was in Tosham Halka.
 So for a small village there were two MLAs.
 After the 2009 State Assembly Election, now both parts are added into Bhiwani Halka.
 So now only one MLA is There but there are still two Panchayats one is called Haluwas and another Haluwas Majra Devsar.

-BABA BALAKNATH ASHRAM
+Baba Balaknath Ashram

 This village is famous for the ashram of Baba Balaknath ji.
-Baba Balaknath ji is sidh baba having 500 years old History.
+Baba Balaknath ji is sidh baba having 500 years old history.
 Babaji disappeared into earth but he left one of his finger above earth and his samadhi was built on the same place.
 Baba Balaknath fulfills all the wishes of people who come there for Smadhi darshan.
 There are several other Smadhis of BABAs who were follower of Nath Sadhu Community in this Ashram.